August 19, 2020

 - Luxurious bookcase cabinets (combination of closed cabinets and open shelves)

-- Permanent desk built into the cabinets
+- Permanent built-in desk

-- Wall cabinets with pullout drawers and seating
+- Wall storage/filing cabinets with pullout drawers

 - Décor that matches the rest of the home